tingcl/portfolio/README.md

 # Introduction
-A collection of things I've create and things I'm in the process of creating
+A collection of things I've created and things I'm in the process of creating

 www.tingcl2.com